Embracing Change At Work

 There’s no shortcut to effectively implementing change.
 It involves a process, and time and effort must be invested for it to be a success.
 After a clear explanation of the vision, there must be a high sense of urgency from management.
 Momentum must be maintained, or entropy will take over.

 Real and lasting change cannot gain a foothold unless it’s broken up into smaller, more digestible pieces.
-The goal of expansion into European markets, for example, might be segmented by country, region or demographic.
-Whatever it is, once the first goal is met, it’s time to celebrate the victory.
+Whatever the goal, once the first milestone is met, it’s time to celebrate the victory.
 Those on the front lines will mostly just see the mountain of work ahead, and rewarding them for each success keeps them motivated to continue.

 Frequent feedback meetings are also imperative.
-If you’re not listening to your people on a regular basis, you’re not in touch with what’s actually happing on the front lines.
-You can look at reports all day long, but if you don’t actually make yourself available to hear what the problems and triumphs are, you don’t have a clear picture.
+If you’re not listening to your people on a regular basis, you’re not in touch with what’s actually happening on the front lines.

 As a manager of people, it’s your job to motivate them to embrace the changes, listen to their fears and suggestions, and cheerlead the new company vision.
 Reward innovation and positive behavior, and share stories of success, no matter how small.